rilldata/rill/docs/docs/contributors/development.md

 ## Importing a source from a file
-import source from /path/to/source/file into project under /path/to/project
+Import source from /path/to/source/file into project under /path/to/project
 ```
 npm run cli --silent -- import-source /path/to/source/file --project /path/to/project
 ```